dti-research/tracker/README.md

 ## Citing Tracker

-For the Tracker, please cite Lynnerup et al. (2019).
+For Tracker, please cite Lynnerup et al. (2019).

 * Lynnerup, N. A., Hallam, J., Hasle, R. (2019).
 [Tools for Reproducible Research in Machine Learning](references/IROS_2019___Tools_for_Reproducible_Research.pdf).
 In *IROS 2019 Workshop on 'Reproducibility of Research Benchmarking and Verification of Autonomous Robotic Systems'*.